5 of the Best Waterfalls on Our Lakes

 Whiteboard Topics: What Is The Best Lake To Buy A Lake Home?

-The time has come and you’re ready to buy a lake home.
+The time has come, and you’re ready to buy a lake home.
 You might be asking yourself, “What lake makes for the best lake home purchase?”
 When it comes down to it, it all just depends.
 A lot of people who purchase lake homes on specific lakes do it for a plethora of reasons.
 Hear what Glenn Phillips, CEO of Lake Homes Realty, has to say when it all boils down to deciding which lake to call home.

 1. Depends: It’s Personal: Picking between Lake A and Lake B is a personal choice.
 Because of this, you have to narrow down the things you would want from living at the lake.
-Lake homes vary widely, from environments to the reasoning behind the purchase and many other factors.
+Lake homes vary widely, from the environments to the reasoning behind the purchase and many other factors.

 2. Full-Time or Part-Time: Are you planning on making this home your full-time residence?
 If so, you’ll more than likely have different needs than a part-time resident.
 For example, if you plan on living there part-time, you might want to consider a home with extra space for storing items during the off-season.